 It is an Irish public and national holiday that is held on the 17th of March.
 It is also the day on which St. Patrick died, so the day has to be a memorable one, for Saint Patrick was the prime patron saint of Ireland.
 Some people also refer to that day by the Feast of Saint Patrick.
 They celebrate the cultural and religious norms of the country on that day.

 Saint Patrick was the one who allowed the arrival of Christianity in Ireland.
 However, the celebration is not limited to religious purposes.
 It also includes celebrating the heritage and culture of Ireland in general.

 Consequently, you get to hear about the leprechauns on that day, for they are part of the heritage and legends.
 The celebration of that day also includes appreciating the shamrock leaves.

-The latter was a three-leave plant that Saint Patrick used to explain the trinity to the Irish pagans during the ancient times.
-Besides, wearing green on that day is a traditional norm too.
+The latter was a three-leave plant that Saint Patrick used to explain the trinity to the Irish pagans during ancient times.
+Besides, wearing green on that day is a traditional norm, too.
 Leprechauns were believed to have worn green attires along with a green pointed hat.

 The Leprechauns’ Story